 Students who experience academic difficulties need both feedback and support.
-The academic support program is addressed elsewhere in this publication.
+(See the section on Academic Support Program: ACE below).
 Bryn Athyn College takes three formal feedback actions based on student academic deficiencies such as low GPA and failed courses.
 These actions do not reflect incidents of academic misconduct which are addressed elsewhere in this publication (see Academic Misconduct section).